vrsen-ai-solutions/openai-agents-python/scripts/agency_class_design.md

 class Agency:
-    """ Manages a collection of Agents, sets up communication paths, and provides backward compatibility methods.
+    """ Manages a collection of Agents, sets up communication paths, and provides delegation methods to initiate agent interactions.
         Does NOT handle runtime orchestration directly.
     """